nandhini315/E-Commerce_follow_along/README.md

 ### 🌟 Milestone 16:
 In this milestone, we create a product details page displaying all product data, including description, category, price, and tags, with quantity selection and an Add to Cart button. 🚀

+## 🌟 Milestone 17:
+In this milestone, we implemented the backend functionality to add products to a cart and store them in the database.
+This feature allows users to add products to their cart, which persists in the database for future access.

+## 🌟 Milestone 18:
+In this milestone, we implemented the backend functionality to add products to the user's cart and store them in the database